Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.25 Keeper App Project - Part 2/README.md

 ## Implementing the Map Function

 We replace the single hardcoded `Note` component with a map over the `notes` array.
 We call `notes.map()` and pass a function that takes a single `noteItem` and returns a `Note` component with props `title` and `content` set to `noteItem.title` and `noteItem.content` respectively.
 This JSX expression is wrapped in curly braces to embed JavaScript inside JSX.

+## Adding Unique Key Props

+When rendering lists in React, each component must have a unique `key` prop to help React identify which items have changed.
+We set the `key` prop to `noteItem.key`, which is defined in `Notes.js`.
+This removes console warnings and ensures React's reconciliation works efficiently.